chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 - "tidyr",
 - "gridExtra",
 - "yaml",
+- "devtools",
+- "glue",
+- "lazyeval",
+- "caTools",
+- "bitops",
-- "devtools".
+- "rmarkdown".

 In addition, one package "tabplot" needs to be installed from GitHub.

 To install these packages, open RStudio once you have installed it (and R).
 Within R Studio, open the script Step1_InstallPackages.R.
 Run this script by clicking the run button.
 The script includes check to verify that the packages were installed successfully.
+Note that the installation of "tabplot" will produce warning messages but should still install successfully.

 For more information on R packages, see this DataCamp tutorial (https://www.datacamp.com/community/tutorials/r-packages-guide).